 Laurie Frankel

-Laurie Frankel is the New York Times bestselling, award-winning author of five novels: The Atlas of Love, Goodbye For Now, This Is How It Always Is, One Two Three and Family Family.
-Her writing has also appeared in The New York Times, The Guardian, Publisher’s Weekly, People Magazine, Lit Hub, The Sydney Morning Herald, and other publications.
+Laurie Frankel is the New York Times bestselling, award-winning author of six novels, including her latest Enormous Wings, as well as Family Family, One Two Three, This Is How It Always Is, Goodbye For Now, and The Atlas of Love.
+Her writing has also appeared in The New York Times, The Washington Post, The Guardian, and other publications.
 She is the recipient of the Washington State Book Award and the Endeavor Award.
-Seattle recently named her one of the fifty most influential women in the city.
-Her novels have been translated into more than twenty-five languages, optioned for film and television, and selected for nationwide book clubs such as Reese’s Book Club x Hello Sunshine and Target.
+Her novels have been translated into more than twenty-five languages, optioned for film and television, and selected for nationwide book clubs such as Reese’s Book Club and Target.

 A former college professor, Frankel has taught a wide range of classes from introductory creative writing to advanced Shakespeare, playwriting to gender studies.
 She’s a gifted teacher and enthusiastic, engaging speaker and is particularly adept at tailoring lectures, discussions, and workshops.
 She customizes presentations for audiences brand new to a topic versus writers and readers looking to deepen their knowledge or practice, for intimate small group sessions versus audiences that fill ballrooms, and anything in between.